Qcent/blog-site/README.md

 ## Installation

-This project requires that Node.js be installed on the target machine and that is has write access to a MySQL server.
+This project requires that Node.js be installed on the target machine and that the user has write access to a MySQL server.
 1. Copy the repository files and then run `npm i` to install all required dependencies.
 2. In the root directory, create and edit a `.env` file (see Fig.1 below) to reflect the login credentials and network path and port required to access your MySQL server.
 3. Login to your MySQL server and `CREATE DATABASE blog_site_db` then logout.